SliderCO-007/travel-bucket-list/README.md

 The projects from previous problem sets taught me enough to create tables for users and their saved locations which provided the source for the list page to display the records in the Bootstrap card component.

-The "Add" button on search response card makes yet another Wikipedia API call to retrieve coordinates which along with the brief description, the image URL and the title are saved to the database because of the requirement to map the locations on an interactive map.
+The "Add" button on the search response card makes yet another Wikipedia API call to retrieve coordinates which along with the brief description, the image URL and the title are saved to the database to fulfill the requirement to map the locations on an interactive map.
 The project leverages Google Maps to bring the locations to life.
 The interactive functionality of Google Maps is tremendous.
 Having used maps in previous projects, I knew this would be a great addition to the project.
 Google's documentation is exceptional as it is thorough, accurate and current.
 It didn't take long to implement and customize the map to look and behave as I envisioned.

-Next, I wanted users to check items off their bucket list.
-Once they visit their location or even as they travel to reach it, they can create journal entries to record their thoughts and life events.
+Next, users need the ability to check items off their bucket list.
+Once they visit their destination or even as they travel to reach it, they can create journal entries to record their thoughts and life events.
 A single journal entry marks the location as visited both on the main list page and changes the color of the marker on the map.
 The third table in the database, "journal" stores these entries and has a foreign key relationship to the bucket_lists table to tie them all